 Why is Dryland Training Important for Swimmers?

 Dryland is an essential component of swim training.
 Any training you do outside of the water to improve your swimming performance and prevent injury counts as dryland, including yoga, running, cycling, weight training, stretching and more.

 Dryland has numerous benefits:

 - Improve Performance: Building strength out of the water translates to your swimming.
 Dryland can help improve your core strength, explosive power and general aerobic fitness.

 - Prevent Injuries: Overuse injuries are common in swimming.
-Dryland adds variety to your workouts, engaging your muscles in a different way.
+Dryland adds variety to your workouts, engaging your muscles in different ways.

 - Stay Engaged: Doing the same type of workouts constantly can cause you to plateau.
 A dryland plan helps keep you from getting bored!

 - Avoid Burnout: Mix up your training with creative dryland workouts so you don’t get burned out!